 Discover Money Market Accounts provide ready access by ATM, check or debit card1, yet offer competitive interest rates.
 These accounts work best for those who need to tap into their funds on an ongoing basis.

 Discover Online Savings Accounts also offers high liquidity, but may be more appropriate for one-time goals – such as a down payment on a house.
-You can open a Discover Savings Account with as little as $500.
+There is no minimum deposit to open a Discover Online Savings Account.

 Discover CDs are interest-bearing deposit accounts with a wide range of maturities.
 In exchange for purchasing a certificate of deposit, you receive the return of principal plus interest at the maturity date, making Discover CDs an ideal vehicle if you want to set aside a fixed sum today for a goal with a specific investment horizon.